 Advisors do not substantially alter their investment behavior after they quit the industry.
-Although advisors trade more often during the post-career period-with annual turnover of 53% compared to 35% during their career-this change is inconsistent with the view that they trade actively only to convince clients to do the same.
-Advisors slightly moderate their return chasing behavior in the post-career period, though they still purchase funds that are, on average, in the 58th percentile of past-year returns.
-Post-career advisors continue to favor actively managed funds and underdiversified portfolios, with allocations similar, but slightly more diversified, than they held while active.
-Advisors' annualized management expense ratios decrease by 14 basis points (t-value = -2.84) after they leave the industry, but this change reflects an increased allocation to fixed income-the within-asset class fee remains nearly unchanged (t-value = 0.26) at the 46th percentile.
-Thus, advisors' maintain their preference for expensive mutual funds even when there is no strategic benefit from doing so.
+They moderate their return chasing behavior slightly in the post-career period, though they still purchase funds that are, on average, in the 56th percentile of past-year returns.
+Post-career advisors continue to favor actively managed funds and exhibit similar portfolio turnover as during their advisory careers.
+They hold underdiversified portfolios, with allocations slightly more diversified than they held while active.
+Advisors' annualized management expense ratios decrease by 9 basis points (t-value = -3.87) after they leave the industry.
+This change reflects an increased allocation to fixed income, as the within-asset class fee remains nearly unchanged (t-value = -0.14) at the 42nd percentile.
+Thus, advisors maintain their preference for expensive mutual funds even when there is no strategic benefit from doing so.